General Admission Requirements

 Submit a completed application.

 Submit a non-refundable application fee accompanying the application.
 The application fee can be in the form of a check, money order or bank draft payable to Northeastern Illinois University.
-If paid in cash at the University Cashier’s Office, the receipt should be attached with the application package.
+If paid in cash at the Student Payment Services Office, the receipt should be attached with the application package.

 Possess an undergraduate degree from a regionally-accredited college or university or recognized international college or university.

-Provide official transcripts.
-Transcripts and examination scores must be official and received in an envelope sealed by the sending institution.
+Provide current official transcripts.
+Transcripts and examination scores must be official and received in an envelope sealed by the sending institution or electronically via credential third-party transcript provider.
 Hand-carried transcripts will be considered official as long as they are delivered in the sealed envelope.
 Transcripts become the property of the University and cannot be released.

 Meet the requirements of the specific program to which they are applying (see below).